yellow0125/Deliverables_of_Mitacs_Proj/README.md

 - What made this project stand out for me was **the sense of purpose**.
 Forest fires are real, urgent problems.
 Knowing that this project might actually help with early detection made it more than just an academic exercise—it felt relevant.
 - This project has been a meaningful learning experience.
 I’ve grown not only in my AI and computer vision skills, but also in how I approach teamwork, communication, and persistence—especially when things got tough.
 There’s still plenty of room to improve, but I’m proud of what we’ve built so far.

+##### David

+Working on this project has been a valuable and rewarding research experience.
+The collaboration within our team played a key role in accelerating the research process and enabling us to develop better solutions.
+Each member’s expertise contributed to refining the methodology and strengthening the overall study.
+In addition, collaborating with external partners to obtain the drone data was essential for achieving the project’s objectives, as access to high-quality data directly influenced the accuracy and reliability of our findings.

+Through this project, I dedicated my efforts to ensure the best possible outcomes, not only by contributing to technical aspects but also by supporting the integration of ideas and resources.
+I have learned the importance of both internal teamwork and external collaboration in driving research success.